 Keep in mind that different studies have shown that metabolic rates and consumption increase with a temperature rise.
 So, if you want the snails to breed them like crazy, increase the temperature and feed the tank very heavily.

 However, I would recommend doing that in the snails’ tank only!
-The point is that leftovers can lead to the buildup of the toxic compounds.
+The point is that leftovers can lead to the buildup of toxic compounds.
 Even worse, it can also cause an outbreak of infection.
-Scutariella Japonica, Planaria, Vorticella, Hydra and Ellobiopsidae or Green fungus can become a very serious problem for you and your fish and shrimp.
+Scutariella Japonica, Planaria, Vorticella, Hydra, and Ellobiopsidae or Green fungus can become a very serious problem for you and your fish and shrimp.

 Interesting fact: Pond snails can eat Hydra in the tank.
 Of course, they will not remove them completely (because Hydra is not their main food source), but they will help you to reduce the hydra population.